-As we emerge from the turmoil and pain of the pandemic, parents in every corner of Bucks County continue to deal with the alarming effects of COVID on children.
+As we emerge from the turmoil and pain of the pandemic, parents in every corner of Chester County continue to deal with the alarming effects of COVID on children.
 The community institutions that partner with parents to support their children's healthy development are also still reeling from the impact of COVID.
-Although not one child is known to have died from COVID in the county, over 1,900 Bucks County adults perished, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.
+Although not one child is known to have died from COVID in the county, nearly 1,200 Chester County adults perished, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.